SalMod91/da_salvino/README.md

 - Sprint 4 -  Ingredient Model and Addition Functionality<br>
 This sprint focused on establishing the ingredient component of the database.<br>
-This phase was instrumental in enhancing the site's capability to catalog and manage ingredients efficiently, setting the groundwork for menu item development.
+This phase was instrumental in enhancing the site's capability to catalogue and manage ingredients efficiently, setting the groundwork for menu item development.

     - Ingredient Model <br>
         Introduced the initial ingredient model along with necessary views and forms.